thoInteractive/cardinfo.github.io/_posts/2019-04-18-amazon-pay-icici-bank-credit-card-review.md

 - No way to redeem rewards for statement credit
 - No rewards on fuel transactions
 - No rewards for purchasing gold and EMI transactions at Amazon.in
-- Need to have active Amazon Prime membership (Rs.
-999 annually) for maximum rewards
+- Amazon Prime membership (Rs.
+999 annually) required for maximum benefit
 - No clarity on eligibility/invitation criteria

 #### Verdict

 5% cash-back on Amazon and 1% elsewhere is really a good offer and no other card in this segment provides equivalent benefits.
 The simple and seamless integration of rewards with Amazon Pay is another highlight.
 If you are invited for this card, don't give a second thought and go for it.

-{% include star-rating.html rating=4 %}
+{% include star-rating.html rating=3.5 rewards=4.5 fees=5 features=1 %}

 _I would say this is the only credit card worth having from ICICI Bank.
 Your thoughts?_